-- 4.1 This Agreement operates throughout the State of Western Australia and is binding on the parties and on employees to which the Enrolled Nurses and Nursing Assistants (Government) Award applies and to employees engaged by the Employer to work in any of the classifications listed in Clause 24 - Classification Structure and Wages and who are members of, or eligible to be members of, United Voice WA. - 4.2 The parties to the Agreement are: - (a) United Voice WA. - (b) The Minister for Health in his incorporated capacity under s.7 of the Hospitals and Health Services Act 1927 (WA) as: - (i) the Hospitals formerly comprised in the Metropolitan Health Service Board;
+- 4.1 This Agreement operates throughout the State of Western Australia and is binding on the parties and on employees to which the Enrolled Nurses and Nursing Assistants (Government) Award applies and to employees engaged by the Employer to work in any of the classifications listed in Clause 24 - Classification Structure and Wages and who are members of, or eligible to be members of, United Voice WA. - 4.2 The Employers party to and bound by this Agreement are: - (a) The Health Service Providers established pursuant to section 32(1)(b) of the Health Services Act 2016 (WA) which include: - (i) Child and Adolescent Health Service; - (ii) East Metropolitan Health Service;

+- (iii) North Metropolitan Health Service;

+- (iv) South Metropolitan Health Service;

+- (v) WA Country Health Service; and

+- (b) Mental Health Commission.

-- (ii) the Peel Health Services Board; and - (iii) the WA Country Health Service. - (c) The Western Australian Alcohol and Drug Authority. - 4.3 The Director General of Health is the delegate of the Minister for Health in his incorporated capacity under s.7 of the Hospitals and Health Services Act 1927 (WA).
-In this capacity the Director General acts as the "Employer" for the purposes of this Agreement. - 4.4 The estimated number of employees bound by this Agreement at the time of registration is 2,200. - 4.5 This Agreement replaces the WA Health LHMU Enrolled Nurses, Assistants in Nursing, Aboriginal and Ethnic Health Workers Industrial Agreement 2011.
+- 4.3 The union party to and bound by this Agreement is United Voice WA.

+- 4.4 The estimated number of employees bound by this Agreement at the time of registration is 2,100.

+- 4.5 This Agreement replaces the WA Health United Voice Enrolled Nurses, Assistants in Nursing, Aboriginal and Ethnic Health Workers Industrial Agreement 2014.